- For Teachers

 When talking or writing about subjects that we find embarrassing or unpleasant, we often use euphemisms; rather than say that somebody has died, we might say that they 'have passed away'.
 Some hospitals have 'Special Clinics', where sexually transmitted infections are treated.

-Browse the following links to other content related to 'Euphemisms' from the 'Vocabulary' grammar category:
+Browse the following links to other content related to the term 'Euphemisms' from the 'General' vocabulary category: